-Those injuries are very bad since you basically can’t see them coming since they occur over time, not at once.
+Those injuries are nasty since you basically can’t see them coming since they occur over time, not at once.
 How can you damage your knees by doing leg extension?

-In the starting position, the angle between upper and lower part of your legs shouldn’t be smaller than 90 degrees.
+The angle between the upper and lower parts of your legs shouldn’t be smaller than 90 degrees in the starting positions.
 If this angle is smaller, then it causes hyperextension of the kneecap and that gradually leads to the damage of cartilage and connective tissue.

 Cartilage can be severely damaged, and you can get a serious form of arthritis.
 People often think that lifting heavy weights causes the arthritis, and that is not true.